Roper v. Simmons: Impact

 The Supreme Court's decision in Roper v.
 Simmons overturned the death sentences of 72 others who had already been convicted for crimes they committed while younger than age 18.
 The greatest effects were in Texas, where 29 juvenile offenders were awaiting execution, and in Alabama, where 13 on death row had been sentenced as juveniles.
-Serial killer Harvey Miguel Robinson was also sentenced to death for a murder he committed when he was 17; that conviction was overturned, but he is still facing a death sentence for a murder he committed after turning 18.
+A 73rd juvenile offender, Laquan T. Robinson in Delaware, had been condemned by a jury, but had his sentence hearing delayed to await the outcome of the ruling.
+The decision also resulted in a judge reducing the sentence of Robinson's adult accomplice, Darrell Page, to life imprisonment on the grounds that his sentence should not be harsher than Robinson’s sentence.
+A 74th juvenile offender, serial killer Harvey Miguel Robinson, remains on death row for another murder he committed after turning 18.

+Four other juvenile offenders had been awaiting new trials or resentencing hearings that were delayed to await the ruling: William Arthur Kelly and Robert Lewis Conyers in South Carolina, James Davolt and Christopher Huerstel in Arizona.

-The decision overturned the laws of 19 states that permitted 16 and 17 year olds to be executed.
+The decision overturned the laws of 19 states that permitted 16-year-olds and 17-year-olds to be sentenced to death.

 The impact of this ruling was immediately felt in the State of Virginia, where Lee Boyd Malvo became no longer eligible for the death penalty for his role in the Beltway sniper attacks in October 2002.
 At the time of the attacks, Malvo was 17 years old.
 Prosecutor Paul Ebert said he was "going to take a shot at him" but in 2005 said he would not be prosecuting Malvo for the murder of Dean Harold Meyers, since Malvo had already received two life sentences.
 After Miller v.
-Alabama held life without parole sentences unconstitutional for minors, Ebert said he was considering a new trial.
+Alabama held mandatory life without parole sentences unconstitutional for minors, Ebert said he was considering a new trial.